QuarkChain/bench_kvdb/doc/paper.md

 - I/Os per Get — the final target metric

 $$
-\text{I/Os per Get} \approx BlockCacheMiss / GetCount
+\text{I/Os per Get} \approx \frac{\text{BlockCacheMiss}}{\text{GetCount}}
 $$

-This holds because Pebble routes **all** block reads — filter, top-index, index, data blocks — through the BlockCache, and every read path goes through the cache; therefore **each BlockCacheMiss corresponds to exactly one I/O**.
+This approximation holds in steady state because Pebble routes **all** block reads (filter, Top-Index, index, and data blocks) through the BlockCache.
+Every lookup first consults the cache, and **a cache miss typically results in a single underlying disk or OS-level read**.

+With sufficient warm-up, most SST files are already resident in TableCache, and OS page-cache effects are minimized.
+As a result, `BlockCacheMiss` closely tracks the true physical read pressure and provides a stable, implementation-aligned measure of per-lookup I/O cost.

 ---